 - Laboratory testing for safety and materials compliance.

-- The tracking labelling requirements.
+- The tracking labeling requirements.

 - Issuing of the Children’s Product Certificate (CPC).